-- 12.2.1 The Company must receive the instrument appointing a proxy (and an original or certified copy of the power of attorney, if any, under which it is signed) at the place, fax number or electronic address specified for such purpose in the notice of meeting, not less than 48 hours before the time for holding the meeting or adjourned meeting or poll at which the person named in the instrument is to vote. - 12.2.2 Unless the contrary is stated on it, an instrument appointing a proxy is valid for any adjournment of the meeting to which it relates. - 12.2.3 An appointment of a proxy may be a standing one.
+- 12.2.1 The Company must receive the instrument appointing a proxy (and an original or certified copy of the power of attorney, if any, under which it is signed) at: - (a) the Registered Office; - (b) a fax number at the Registered Office; - (c) a place, fax number or electronic address specified for such purpose in the notice of meeting, not less than 48 hours before the time for holding the meeting or adjourned meeting or poll at which the person named in the instrument is to vote.

+- 12.2.2 Unless the contrary is stated on it, an instrument appointing a proxy is valid for any adjournment of the meeting to which it relates. - 12.2.3 An appointment of a proxy may be a standing one.